medusajs/medusa/docs/content/add-plugins/spaces.md

 :::caution

- When you have multiple storage plugins configured, the one declared last in the `medusa-config.js` file will be used.
+If you have multiple storage plugins configured, the last plugin declared in the `medusa-config.js` file will be used.

 :::